 - History of prior and current antiretroviral (ARV) drug use, including prior ARV use for prevention of perinatal transmission or treatment of HIV and history of adherence problems;

-- Results of prior and current ARV drug-resistance studies;
+- Results of prior and current ARV drug-resistance tests;

-- History of adverse effects or toxicities from prior ARV regimens;
+- History of adverse effects or toxicities caused by previous ARV regimens;

-- Assessment of supportive care needs (e.g., mental health services, substance abuse treatment, smoking cessation), as well as support to help ensure lifelong antiretroviral therapy (ART);
+- Screening for depression and anxiety and an assessment of the need for supportive care (e.g., mental health services, substance abuse treatment, smoking cessation), as well as support to help ensure lifelong antiretroviral therapy (ART);6

 - Referral of sexual partner(s) for HIV testing and ARV treatment or prophylaxis; and

 The National Perinatal HIV Hotline

 The National Perinatal HIV Hotline (888-448-8765) is a federally funded service provides free clinical consultation to providers caring for women living with HIV and their infants.